-Notwithstanding any statement to the contrary in any of the Company's previous or future filings with the Securities and Exchange Commission, the following information relating to the price performance of the Company's common stock shall not be deemed "filed" under the Commission or "Soliciting Material" under the Securities Exchange Act of 1934, as amended, and shall not be deemed to be incorporated by reference by any general statement incorporating this Proxy Statement by reference into any filing under the Securities Act of 1933, as amended, or under the Securities Exchange Act of 1934, as amended, except to the extent that 8x8, Inc. specifically incorporates this information by reference, and shall not otherwise be deemed filed under such Acts.
+Notwithstanding any statement to the contrary in any of the Company's previous or future filings with the Securities and Exchange Commission, the following information relating to the price performance of the Company's common stock shall not be deemed "filed" under the Commission or "Soliciting Material" under the Securities Exchange Act of 1934, as amended, and shall not be deemed to be incorporated by reference by any general statement incorporating this Proxy Statement by reference into any filing under the Securities Act of 1933, as amended, or under the Securities Exchange Act of 1934, as amended, as amended, except to the extent that 8x8, Inc. specifically incorporates this information by reference, and shall not otherwise be deemed filed under such Acts.

-The following graph compares the total cumulative stockholder return on the Company's common stock with the cumulative total return of the Nasdaq Stock Market (U.S.) Index, the Nasdaq Computer Index and the Nasdaq Telecommunications Index for the period commencing March 31, 1999, and ending March 31,
+The following graph compares the total cumulative stockholder return on the Company's common stock with the cumulative total return of the Nasdaq Stock Market (U.S.) Index and the Nasdaq Telecommunications Index for the period commencing March 31, 2000 and ending March 31, 2005.
+The graph assumes that \$100 was invested in the Company's stock on March 31, 2000, and also assumes that all dividends for the respective Nasdaq indices were reinvested.

-2004.
-Historically, the Company believed that the Nasdaq Computer Index was the index that best represented the Company's business and its peers.
-However, the Company no longer believes the Nasdaq Computer Index adequately represents the Company's focus on its voice and video over internet protocol communications service.
-Accordingly, the Company has also included the Nasdaq Telecommunications Index, and will compare the return on the Company's common stock to the return on the Nasdaq Telecommunications Index going forward.
-The graph assumes that \$100 was invested in the Company's stock on March 31, 1999, and also assumes that all dividends for the respective Nasdaq indices were reinvested.
 The Company has never paid dividends on its common stock and has no present plans to do so.
 Historic stock price performance should not be considered indicative of future stock price performance.